Kruithne/KrameWork7/examples/DependencyInjectorExample.md

 `flags` is a bit-mask value that defines the behavior of the injector.
 Below are the possible options, which can be found as public constants on the `DependencyInjector` class.
 All of these options are enabled by default.
-- BIND_INTERFACES - When adding a component, it's class will be found to any interfaces it implements.
+- AUTO_BIND_INTERFACES - When adding a component, it's class will be found to any interfaces it implements.
 - AUTO_ADD_DEPENDENCIES - During component construction, missing dependencies will be added/constructed.

 The `components[]` and `bindings[]` arguments are both arrays which allow you to provide components and bindings straight